Producible/MinRAGServer/README.md

 ```

 ## Configuration
-1. Configure the general settings in settings.json:
+1. Configure the general settings in settings.json, and change the inclusive_extensions, exclusive_extensions, exclusive_folders (* means ignoring the parent path, like *build or bin/data):
 ```
 {
   "server_port": "8080",